ids/cluster-builder/README.md

 - Make sure that `node-packer/build` is using the correct `authorized_key`.
 This should happen automatically, but deployment relies on `passwordless ssh`.

 - Watch out for `dockerhub` __rate limits__ if you are doing a lot of deployments, and consider using a `VPN`.

+- When using `proxmox` deployment, ensure all `promox hosts` have been configured for `passwordless ssh`.

+- Proxmox template builds, and vm deployment progress can be viewed in the Proxmox GUI, as they tend to take a long time with no feedback to ansible.

 ## Deploying Clusters
 The following command would deploy example cluster from above: